 “Only 20 minutes now to summit,” Jonas informs me.
 Incredible.
 The night that seemed so endless, so pained filled, is nearing the end?
 Suddenly the wind picks up and blows fiercely.
 The ground is covered in snow and frost, which surprises me.
 When did this happen?
 We see more people, though they move like ghosts in the blinding flurries.
 Yes, the end is in sight; I start to walk independently, and finally, after six and a half hours, reach Uhuru Point, the highest peak on the African continent.
 My teammates are there already.

 I think I collapsed on a rock, my mind foggy and slow.
-Mary, my daughter, who I hardly saw all night, was there and doing fine.
-Most everyone was okay; fourteen-year-old Alex had his eyes closed, slumped on a rock, and Brittney was staring blankly.
+Most everyone was okay; 14-year-old Alex had his eyes closed, slumped on a rock, and Brittney was staring blankly.
 They all had fluffs of snow frozen onto their eyelashes and hair.
 My buddy Julie made it, but she also had a dazed look on her face, as I am sure I did.
 So we were all accounted for.
 Jonas had insisted I bring my 35 mm camera, which is quite heavy, to take pictures.
 I wanted to bring only my Sony Lumix, to reduce weight, but Jonas insisted.
 You just don’t argue with Jonas.
 He tucked my camera in his parka the entire night.
 At 6:54 am, he began taking pictures in the terrible weather.
 We couldn’t see the sunrise or even anything further than 15 feet in front of us, which is sad because we should see a spectacular view of Tanzania from here.

 It was hard to see, and hard to hear one another above the roar of the wind, and visibility was bad, but we were happy.
 We pulled out banners and had our photos taken at the sign that signifies the highest peak.
 We even had a couple of humorous moments.